AlexWang1987/alexwang1987.github.io/foundations/javascript/javascript.md

     console.log("It's my turn");
 },2000);

 //we understand that myturn will be invoked in 2s, but it is not guaranteed in extreme conditions.
+2s latter, it may stand at last position of the queue. and wait to be called and executed.
 ```